Is there an evolutionary advantage in storytelling?

 Stories grab our attention and engage our curiosity, emotions, and imagination.
 Stories are mentally rich, making analysis not just an intellectual experience but a much deeper personal experience.
 Stories provide new perspectives and often challenge our preexisting assumptions.
 Stories trigger empathy and healing.

-READ: What is the meaning of prosperity according to the Bible?
+READ: What is the origin of sharia law?

 Why do we love stories so much?